Maryland Terrapins men's basketball: Recent success 2014–present

 The program entered the 2020–2021 season with low expectations, primarily due to the departures of stalwarts Anthony Cowan Jr. and Jalen Smith, as well as three transfers in Ricky Lindo Jr., Serrell Smith Jr., and Joshua Tomaic.
 Jalen Smith's early entry into the 2020 NBA draft was a particular issue for the team, as there were no developed big men in line to take his minutes, a glaring weakness in the Big Ten Conference.
 Picked to finish 10th in the Big Ten Media Poll, Turgeon had to rely on a core of four returning players, Eric Ayala, Darryl Morsell, Aaron Wiggins, and Donta Scott.
 Turgeon shored up his roster by securing incoming transfers Jairus Hamilton and Galin Smith.
 The team finished 17–14 and 9–11 in the Big Ten, good enough for an 8th-place finish in the conference.
 The Terps won 5 of their last 7 conference games, rising from 4–9 to finish 9–11, and defeated Michigan State 68–57 in the first round of the Big Ten tournament.
 This late season rally was enough to earn a bid to the 2021 NCAA Division I men's basketball tournament as a 10 seed.
 Matched against the 7th-seeded 2020–21 UConn Huskies men's basketball team, the team won their first-round game 63–54.
 They advanced to face 2 seed Alabama, who made 16 three pointers in a 96–77 rout.
 Aaron Wiggins' performance was a bright spot, as he finished with 27 points.
 Eric Ayala and Aaron Wiggins received Honorable Mentions for the All-Big Ten teams, and Darryl Morsell won Defensive Player of the Year.
 On April 7, the University of Maryland announced Mark Turgeon's contract had been extended through the 2025–26 season.
 On December 3, 2021, Maryland and Turgeon agreed to mutually part ways.
 Danny Manning was named interim head coach.
 On March 21, 2022, Maryland hired Kevin Willard to be its tenth head coach in program history.
 Willard quickly went to the portal for the upcoming season picking up highly touted transfer prospect Jahmir Young from Charlotte.
 With Young leading the team, Maryland went 20-11, including winning the Hall of Fame Tip-Off tournament.
 Entering the tournament as an 8-seed, Maryland defeated 9-seeded West Virginia in the first round of the NCAA Tournament.
 In the second round of the tournament, they faced #1 overall seeded Alabama.
 They ultimately fell to the Tide 73-51, ending Kevin Willard's first season with an official record of 22-13.

+On April 1, 2025, Maryland announced Buzz Williams as the program's new head coach.